blog-blog/blog-blog.github.io/index.markdown

 It's sort of cozy in here, what, next to the vanilla and spice.

-To learn a little more about me, head over to the [About](about) page.
+To learn a little more about me, head over to the  page.